-For example, Boden is now able to serve climate-appropriate products to shoppers by creating location-based audiences and targeting relevant products to them.
-It has also been able to launch ‘outfitting’, which is the process of offering customers a collection of clothes that go together.
+For example, Boden is now able to serve climate-appropriate products to shoppers by creating location-based audiences and targeting them with relevant products.
+It has also been able to launch "outfitting," which is the process of offering customers a collection of clothes that go together.

-Grocery store Albertsons has always been ahead of the curve when it comes to eCommerce.
-Keen to keep improving, it wanted to inspire its customers in what to cook for dinner, offer them multiple ways to shop and serve up personalized, relevant content wherever it could.
-It also needed to meet a mushrooming demand for online grocery shopping.
+Grocery store Albertsons has always been ahead of the curve when it comes to e-commerce.
+Keen to keep improving, it wanted to inspire its customers in what to cook for dinner, offering them multiple ways to shop and serving up personalized, relevant content wherever it could.
+It also needed to meet a growing demand for online grocery shopping.

-To achieve this, it used Bloomreach to deliver precise, relevant and personalized search results, along with product recommendations.
-As a result, the basket-building speed went up by over 25%.
+To achieve this, it used Bloomreach to deliver precise, relevant, and personalized search results along with product recommendations.
+As a result, basket-building speed went up by over 25%.

-Home interiors retailer Annie Selke had a well-established brand and the next phase was to create a frictionless shopping experience from start to finish, with merchandising at the center.
+Home interiors retailer Annie Selke had a well-established brand, and the next phase was to create a frictionless online shopping experience from start to finish with merchandising at the center.

-Implementing Bloomreach Search enabled the business to take a two-pronged approach to search.
-If customers know what they were looking for, they could skip past irrelevant results on the search page and head straight to the product page.
+Implementing Bloomreach's site search capabilities enabled the business to take a two-pronged approach to search.
+If customers knew what they were looking for, they could skip past irrelevant results on the search page and head straight to the product page.

-HD Supply, one of the largest industrial distributors in North America, wanted to upgrade its entire user experience to B2C+, meaning it wanted to deliver the experience people are used to and expect, along with the additional features a business customer needs.
+HD Supply, one of the largest industrial distributors in North America, wanted to upgrade its entire user experience to B2C+, meaning it wanted to deliver the experience people expect along with the additional features a business customer needs.

-It revamped its site search experience with the ability to ‘Add to Cart’ directly from the search bar.
-Customers now see the product image, part number, price and the ‘Add to Cart’ button directly in the search bar.
+With Bloomreach, the company revamped its site search experience with the ability to add to cart directly from the search bar.
+E-commerce customers now see the product image, part number, price, and the "Add to Cart" button directly in the search bar.

-The Covid-19 global pandemic has forced eCommerce customer experience into the spotlight, making it an urgent priority for businesses.
-Those with an effective customer experience strategy have been the winners, while others have been “stuck and scrambling to figure out a way through,” says Beck.
+The rapid shift to digital in the last few years has forced e-commerce customer experiences into the spotlight, making it an urgent priority for businesses.
+Those with an effective customer experience strategy have been the winners, while others have been stuck and scrambling to figure out a way through.

-Above all, the experience they build must be convenient, but it also needs to be an immersive and inspiring adventure that will keep customers coming back.
+Above all, the experience they build must be convenient.
+At the same time, it also needs to be an immersive and inspiring adventure that will keep satisfied customers coming back.